espressif/esp-idf/docs/en/api-guides/wifi.rst

 The Wi-Fi driver can be considered a black box that knows nothing about high-layer code, such as the TCP/IP stack, application task, event task, etc. The application task (code) generally calls :doc:`Wi-Fi driver APIs <../api-reference/network/esp_wifi>` to initialize Wi-Fi and handles Wi-Fi events when necessary.
 Wi-Fi driver receives API calls, handles them, and post events to the application.

 Wi-Fi event handling is based on the :doc:`esp_event library <../api-reference/system/esp_event>`.
 Events are sent by the Wi-Fi driver to the :ref:`default event loop <esp-event-default-loops>`.
 Application may handle these events in callbacks registered using :cpp:func:`esp_event_handler_register`.
-Wi-Fi events are also handled by :doc:`tcpip_adapter component <../api-reference/network/tcpip_adapter>` to provide a set of default behaviors.
-For example, when Wi-Fi station connects to an AP, tcpip_adapter will automatically start the DHCP client.
+Wi-Fi events are also handled by :doc:`esp_netif component <../api-reference/network/esp_netif>` to provide a set of default behaviors.
+For example, when Wi-Fi station connects to an AP, esp_netif will automatically start the DHCP client (by default).

 ESP32 Wi-Fi Event Description
 ------------------------------------